(622) Suit Play: Getting Rid of Potential Loser

 ♣ AKxx

-Here we can try to ruff both of our Club losers.
-But our transportation and number of trump is a problem.
-Instead of starting by playing Clubs, it is best to lead a Diamond towards the King.
-If we can establish the ♦K for a discard, then we can ruff one of our Club losers and discard the other.
-If we cannot, then maybe we can cross-ruff the hand and end up ruffing both our losers.
+Here we can try to ruff both of our ♣ losers, but our transportation and number of trump is a problem.
+Instead of starting by playing ♣, it is best to lead a ♦ towards the King.
+If we can establish the ¨K for a discard, then we can ruff one of our ♣ losers and discard the other.
+If we cannot, then maybe we can crossruff the hand and end up ruffing both our losers.

 Plays like this require thought.
-If we play ♣AK and ruff a Club, then we will be stuck in the dummy and be forced to lead a Diamond away from the King.
-Starting with a Diamond early is the key play in a situation like this.
+If we play ♣AK and ruff a ♣, then we will be stuck in the dummy and be forced to lead a ♦ away from the King.
+Starting with a ♦ early is the key play in a situation like this.

 Conclusion

 Learning to be a good declarer in a suit contact requires careful planning.
-You need to be able to identify potential losers and figure out which ones we have the best chance of avoiding actually losing.
-Then you need to construct a plan for how to use our assets to give us the best chance of avoiding losing these tricks.
-I know that many of you find these extremely difficult, to see what could come in the future, like thinking 6-7 tricks ahead.
+You need to be able to identify potential losers and figure out which ones you have the best chance of avoiding actually losing.
+Then you need to construct a plan for how to use your assets to give you the best chance of avoiding losing these tricks.
+I know that many of you find it extremely difficult to see what could come in the future – like thinking 6-7 tricks ahead.
 But keep working at it!
-You will find that your planning, and thus your play, gets better the more you practice.
-Ending up in bad situations and learning (even after the hand), what you could have done differently will help you avoid making the same mistakes again.
-As a Declarer, make mistakes, learn from them, develop new skills, and more on to the next hand where you will do better!
+You will find that your planning, and thus your play, gets better than more you practice.
+Ending up in bad situations and learning (even after the hand) what you could have done differently will help you avoid making the same mistakes again.
+As a declarer, make mistakes, learn from them, develop new skills, and move on to the next hand where you will do better!